 Program ideas, menu suggestions, and tips for making the most of this season of teshuva (return to our best selves).

-Instead of spending the day focused on your own hunger while fasting, work to alleviate hunger within your community.
+Instead of spending the day focused on your own hunger while fasting, spend time learning about Judaism’s view of food waste.

 From sukkah decorations to menu suggestions, we’ll help you, your family, and your community have a sustainable sukkot this year.